 This fitted black tee from AMC’s The Walking Dead features a black & white photo design of Negan and his bat Lucille with text that reads “I (heart) Negan.”

 There are not enough emoticons in the world to depict how I am feeling.
 This character BEAT THE LITERAL BRAINS OUT OF TWO CHARACTERS.
-HE’S NOT A BAD BOY, HE’S A SICK TWISTED MOTHER EFFER WITH NO REDEEMABLE QUALITIES.
+HE’S NOT A BAD BOY, HE’S A SICK TWISTED PYSCHO WITH NO REDEEMABLE QUALITIES.

 You know who the target customer at Hot Topic is?
 Teenagers.
 Teenagers.
 TEENAGERS.
 (And me, tbh.)